-- First settlement area – Rainbow Camp.
-Bunkhouse designed & built, rainwater catchment for sinks, shower, and overflow to food forest irrigation system designed and built, outdoor kitchen designed and built, nursery relocated to behind the kitchen, compost system set up, dry compost toilet installed, preliminary swales dug.
+- Rainbow Camp – first settlement area.
+Bunkhouse designed & built including rainwater catchment for sinks, shower, and overflow to food forest irrigation system.
+Outdoor kitchen also designed and built, temporary nursery established behind the kitchen, compost system set up, dry compost toilet installed, preliminary swales dug.

-- Food forest maintenance, irrigation of trees and commence planting of other layers.
+- Food forest maintenance, irrigation of trees and planting of other layers.

 - Land-plan that will become the base for the Integrated Community Design

-In order to also help set up Eco-villages elsewhere (an important aspect of creating a sustainable future for life on earth) we plan to work as an action-learning lab & to document each phase of the creation of the Eco-village, testing the theory against practice and sharing our findings in order to add to the wealth of knowledge in how to create communities & sustainability-enhancing projects.
+In order to also help set up Eco-villages elsewhere (an important aspect of creating a sustainable future for life on earth) we work as an action-learning lab, documenting our work as we go, testing theory against practice, and sharing our findings in order to add to the wealth of knowledge in how to create communities & sustainability-enhancing projects.

-This project essentially puts into practice and experiments with the models, tools, guidelines & methods of the Integral Permaculture curriculum, which aims to cover all the basics anyone needs to design a sustainable culture, step by step. (see the e-Book here: PermaCultureScience.org )
+This project essentially puts into practice and experiments with Permaculture models, tools, guidelines & methods.
+We use Permaculture to help us design a sustainable culture, step by step.

 We’re looking for people who are very excited at the thought of doing all this.
 It’s painstaking work that requires us to always keep the big picture in mind while working on many little details.